drink36/deepfake_project/example.md

     ```
 ---

+---

+## 0.5.
+Download Pre-trained Weights

+Pre-trained model weights for Xception, R(2+1)D, and VideoMAE V2 are available for download.

+1.  **Download from Google Drive**:
+    Please download the weights from the following [Google Drive link](https://drive.google.com/drive/folders/1Foz4sQVNeFc2IR_1m0zp_gZ2zBwdpvO5)

+2.  **Usage**:
+    The downloaded `.ckpt` files can be used with the `models/infer.py` script by specifying the `--checkpoint` argument.
+For example:
+    ```bash
+    python models/infer.py \
+        --checkpoint /path/to/your/downloaded_model.ckpt \
+        --model videomae_v2 \
+        # ... other arguments
+    ```
+    Ensure the `--model` argument matches the architecture of the downloaded checkpoint.

+---

 ## 1. Training

 Run the following commands to train each model.
 Paths refer to the standard dataset location on the cluster.